Queen's University, Volume I, 1841-1917: And Not to Yield

 Gibson edited the first volume in Queen's official history, Queen's University, Volume I, with Roger Graham after the death of author Hilda Neatby in 1975.

-The next volume of Queen's official history, Queen's University, Volume III, 1961-2004: Testing Tradition, was published in June, 2016 to coincide with the university's 175th anniversary.
+The most recent volume of Queen's official history, Queen's University, Volume III, 1961-2004: Testing Tradition by Duncan McDowall, was published in June, 2016 to coincide with the university's 175th anniversary.